 The requirements of CEAA are triggered if a project is a federal project, requires federal land, is funded by a federal agency, or requires an approval by a federal agency.
-At this point in time the only project that may trigger CEAA is the Port Lands IEA.
-Potential triggers for that project
+At this point in time no CEAA triggers or federal jurisdiction issues are anticipated (however, a representative of the Canadian Environmental Assessment Agency will be invited to the TAC meetings for these studies to determine an appropriate course of action if a CEAA trigger arises).